ruuddrummen/react-signal-forms/README.md

 ## Rules and signals

-All internal state management is done with signals.
+All internal state management is done with [signals](https://preactjs.com/blog/introducing-signals/).
 An advantage of this approach is that rules automatically subscribe to the state they need, and are only re-evaluated when state used in the rules are updated.
-The results of these rules are in turn also saved in (computed) signals.
+Even larger and more complex forms should still perform well without requiring manual optimizations.

 A simple example to illustrate what this means for performance: if field A is only applicable if field B has a specific value, then: